jackieh/path-estimation/README.md

 The Makefile has a `test` target to compile a test program that uses the library.
 The `run` target will run the test code on an example input.

+For more thorough testing, `python test/driver.py --all` can be run to produce results for every available test case.

 ### Documentation

 The `docs` target in the Makefile will generate doxygen documentation.